neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 Channel: **#neomutt** on **irc.freenode.net**

 This is a good way to meet the developers if you want to say hello.
 Everyone's welcome.
-There are usually about 90 people / lurkers in the channel.
+There are usually about 90&nbsp;people / lurkers in the channel.

 The channel is pretty informal and conversation ranges from deep technical discussions to light-hearted nonsense (late at night).